LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/angular-lsn2/studio.rst

 Add Crew Members
 ^^^^^^^^^^^^^^^^
 Allow crew members to be added to the list.
-To create a new crew member, two pieces of information need to be input first is a name and second is the first mission status.
-To capture that data an input and a checkbox need to be added to ``src/app/crew/crew.component.html``.
+To create a new crew member, two pieces of information are required:

+#. crew member's name
+#. the first mission status

+We will use an input box and a *checkbox* to collect the data.

 .. figure:: figures/add-crew.gif
        :alt: Animated gif of crew member being added to list after add button is clicked.